The King of Fighters '99: Release

+Related media

+Two CD soundtracks and a drama CD were published.
+The series' writer, Akihiko Ureshino, wrote a novelization of the game titled Beyond the "K".
+It was released in November 1999 by ASCII.
+In the spin-off game The Rhythm of Fighters, Kyo's character theme, "Tears", was used for the game to work as a rhythm game.
+Data of the game was used to create the Game Boy Advance game The King of Fighters EX which writer Akihiko Ureshino considers a failure.

-Reception and legacy
+Reception

+Critical reception

-The King of Fighters '99 was very popular after its release.
-According to Famitsu, both the AES and Neo Geo CD sold over 14,620 and 18,925 copies in their first week on the market respectively.
-In GameSpots article "The History of SNK", KOF '99: Evolution was described as one of the best fighting games on the Dreamcast with Garou: Mark of the Wolves.
+In GameSpot's article "The History of SNK", KOF '99: Evolution was described as one of the best fighting games on the Dreamcast with Garou: Mark of the Wolves.
+RPGFan listed as one of the best games of 1999, comparable to Capcom's Street Fighter III thanks to the focus of new combo possibilities and regarded Kyo Kusanagi's design as one of the best works by SNK.
 Various video game publications have commented on the game.
 While the fighting system has been well-received, critics have expressed mixed feelings about the Striker system.

 A Gaming Age writer viewed the sequel's changes as a step in the right direction despite finding assisting characters useless.
 He said that SNK had created proper balances such as making Kyo Kusanagi less overpowered than in previous games.
 The inclusion of K', the new lead, has been well-received because of his distinct fighting style.
 IGN's Anthony Chau commented that although "people are probably tired of 2D fighting games, saying that they all play the same", he found KOF '99: Evolution to be very distinct.
 He found the new gameplay very entertaining despite knowing that some "KOF purists hate the Striker system".
 A GameSpot reviewer described the Striker system as "clearly derived from the tag system from Capcom's Marvel fighting games".
 They complained there were popular characters who only appeared as Strikers, and wished they were fully playable.
 GamePro criticized the game because the Strikers' new gameplay "simply [does not] fit in the King of Fighters series" and "is more of a novelty than a game mode".